The Green Public Procurement Challenge (Online Game)

 Simplifications

-Of course to reduce the complicated green public procurement process to a simple game requires some pretty drastic simplifications.
-Even an enumeration would be a very long list.
-Maybe the most glaring one, in terms of realism that in order to simplify the gameplay, all product units are normalized and treated as homogeneous.
+Even an enumeration of all simplification would be a very long list!
+Maybe an obvious one, in terms of realism, is that in order to simplify the gameplay, all product units are normalized and treated as homogeneous.
+In practice procurement officers must be intimate with the details of each and every product and service.

 Go ahead, play the game and tell us what you think of it!